OpenSwitchNOS/openswitch-governance/doc/source/governance/index.rst

   * Joining discussions on the OpenSwitch IRC channels on Freenode.
 * Committers are responsible for reviewing and merging code into the OpenSwitch repositories.
-They review code from all contributors, including other committers.
+They review code from all contributors, including other core reviewers.
 Code can include source code, tests, documents, and infrastructure items.
 * Maintainers are sub-team leaders for specific areas of OpenSwitch development.
   As an example, there is an infrastructure maintainer, a testing maintainer, a protocol maintainer, etc.